lms-osz/wind/README.md

 ### Webserver

-If you want to install the webserver, you need some packages:
+If you want to install the webserver, you need some python packages:
 - tornado
 - sqlite3